 Look.
 We’ve all been there.
 It’s late at night and you’re looking for a snack at your local deli or gas station.
-You’re browsing through the snack aisle and you cruise past the peanut butter cups, the sour gummy candies, the potato chips, and then you see it.
+You’re browsing through the snack aisle and you cruise past the peanut butter cups.
+Then the sour gummy candies, the potato chips, and then you see it.
 Glowing bright orange bag with a glowing bright orange inside.
 You give a quick tip of the hat to Chester Cheetah (what?
-That’s not weird!), you take the bright orange bag to the register, and before you know it you’re on your way to a savory, cheesy, crunchy snack vacay.
-Chester’s been a cornerstone of Cheetos’ go to marketing strategy for years, but what are the other ways this snacking giant has gotten us to purchase this perfect late night treat?
-Why, by reading the trends of course.
-Everything from new flavors to the oh so popular pop up restaurant, Cheetos is tremendous at reading the signs and setting a new marketing strategy example for all businesses.
+That’s not weird!).
+You take the bright orange bag to the register, and before you know it you’re on your way to a savory, cheesy, crunchy snack vacay.
+Chester has been a cornerstone of Cheetos’ go-to marketing strategy for years, but what are the other ways this snacking giant has gotten us to purchase this perfect late night treat?
+By reading the trends of course.
+Everything from new flavors to the oh so popular pop-up restaurant, Cheetos is tremendous at reading the signs and setting a new marketing strategy example for all businesses.

 Pop Up Restaurant

 Now, as much as we all love Cheetos, I don’t think anyone would confuse these tasty little cheese curls for fine dining.
 Well, that’s an attitude that has changed due to a pop-up restaurant combining fine foods and, yep, Cheetos!
 Chef Roy Choi set up a pop-up restaurant in Hollywood giving Cheetos fans the opportunity to try their favorite snack mixed with bagels, sushi, and even burritos!